 After being out in public schools, I can tell you with absolute conviction that there is no place like Morgridge Academy.
 The freedom to expose medically fragile children to whole child instruction is unparalleled outside of this facility.
 Watching a struggling student begin to grow physically, emotionally, socially, and academically is uniquely rewarding for me and I get to do that every day at Morgridge Academy.
 I feel so blessed to be able to work with the students and staff here.

-In my spare time, I enjoy hanging out with my eight-year-old son Noah.
+In my spare time, I enjoy hanging out with my nine-year-old son Noah.
 He is absolutely adorable and the light of my life.
 I also enjoy anything outside… running, hiking, camping, snowboarding, you name it!

 Come over and see us sometime at Morgridge Academy!
 We love to give tours and show off all the wonderful things our students are learning.
 I promise you will never forget it.